Priapus: Depictions

-Priapus' iconic attribute was his priapism (permanently erect penis); he probably absorbed some pre-existing ithyphallic deities as his cult developed.
+Priapus's iconic attribute was his priapism (permanently erect penis); he probably absorbed some pre-existing ithyphallic deities as his cult developed.
 He was represented in a variety of ways, most commonly as a misshapen gnome-like figure with an enormous erect phallus.
 Statues of Priapus were common in ancient Greece and Rome, standing in gardens.
 The Athenians often conflated Priapus with Hermes, the god of boundaries, and depicted a hybrid deity with a winged helmet, sandals, and huge erection.

 Another attribute of Priapus was the sickle which he often carries in his right hand.
-This too was used to threaten thieves, doubtless with castration: Horace (Sat.
+This tool was used to threaten thieves, doubtless with castration; Horace (Sat.
 1.8.1–7) writes:

-Olim truncus eram ficulnus, inutile lignum,cum faber, incertus scamnum faceretne Priapum,maluit esse deum. deus inde ego, furum aviumquemaxima formido; nam fures dextra coercetobscenoque ruber porrectus ab inguine palus;ast importunes volucres in vertice harundoterret fixa vetatque novis considere in hortis.

-"Once I was a trunk of fig, a useless piece of wood,when a carpenter, unsure whether he should make a bench or a Priapus,decided to make a god.
-So I am a god, of thieves and birdsa very great scarer; for my right hand curbs thieves,as does the red pole which projects from my indecent groin;but as for the importunate birds, the reed fixed on my headterrifies them and forbids them to settle in the new gardens."

 A number of epigrams, apparently written as if to adorn shrines of Priapus, were collected in the Priapeia.
 In these, Priapus frequently threatens sexual assault against potential thieves: